The Alfred Hospital

-The Alfred Hospital, also known as The Alfred or Alfred Hospital, is a leading tertiary teaching hospital in Melbourne, Victoria.
-It is the second oldest hospital in Victoria, and the oldest Melbourne hospital still operating on its original site.
-The Alfred is one of two major adult trauma centres in Victoria, and houses the largest intensive care unit in Australia.
+The Alfred Hospital (also known as The Alfred or Alfred Hospital) is a tertiary hospital in Melbourne, Victoria.
+It is the second oldest hospital in Victoria after Melbourne Hospital which is still operating on its original site.
+The hospital is one of two major adult trauma centres in Victoria and houses the largest intensive care unit in Australia.
 In 2021 it was ranked as one of the world's best hospitals.
-It is located at the corner of Commercial and Punt Roads, Prahran, opposite Fawkner Park.

-The Alfred Hospital is managed by Alfred Health along with Caulfield Hospital and Sandringham Hospital.
+The Alfred Hospital is a major teaching hospital affiliated with Monash University.
+Alfred Health manages The Alfred Hospital along with Caulfield Hospital and Sandringham Hospital.

 History

-Moves were already underway to establish a second hospital when Prince Alfred, Duke of Edinburgh, in Australia on a royal visit, was shot in an unsuccessful assassination attempt.
-The new "Hospital by the Yarra" (as well as Sydney's Royal Prince Alfred Hospital) was named for him.
-It was founded in 1871.
+The "Hospital by the Yarra", founded in 1871, was named after Prince Alfred after he was shot in an unsuccessful assassination attempt while on a royal visit to Australia.
+The Royal Prince Alfred Hospital in Sydney, New South Wales is also named after the prince.

-In 1957, The Alfred was the first hospital in Australia to place a patient on cardiopulmonary bypass to treat complex cardiac lesions.
-It is a major teaching hospital affiliated with Monash University.
+In May 1956, The Alfred became the first hospital in Australia to place a patient on cardiopulmonary bypass during cardiac surgery.

 Services

-The Alfred Hospital provides specialty services in the treatment of cancer, asthma, psychiatry, and allergies, in cardiology, and in neurosurgery; houses the largest intensive care unit in Australia; and contains many unique state health facilities, including adult cystic fibrosis services and the only adult burns centre in Victoria and Tasmania.
-It has always been a leader in offering new treatments and services.

-The Alfred is Victoria's only Adult Heart and Lung transplantation service and Australia's only Paediatric Lung transplantation service.
-The hospital is administered by the Metropolitan Health Service Alfred Health.
-In addition to being one of the two major trauma centres in Victoria, The Alfred has a helipad, located over Commercial Road.
+The Alfred Hospital, administered by the Metropolitan Health Service Alfred Health, offers medical services including cancer treatment, asthma management, psychiatry, allergy care, cardiology, and neurosurgery.
+It houses an Intensive Care Unit and also provides facilities for adult cystic fibrosis services and an adult burns centre.
+The Alfred Hospital hosts both adult heart and lung transplantation services as well as a pediatric lung transplantation service.

-The Alfred also benefits from collaboration with the Alfred Research Alliance, a consortium of medical research institutions located onsite.
+The Alfred also collaborates with the Alfred Research Alliance, a consortium of medical research institutions located onsite.